JHNUL/TiraLabra2023/README.md

 ![training](/docs/images/howto_train.png)

 After setting the parameters and training the model the generate button becomes enabled.
 Note duration tells the app to generate quarter, eighth or sixteenth notes.
 Generated melodies will be written to the `data/output` folder for playback in the app and also saved in MIDI format.
+The model can be freely re-trained with different parameters.

 ![generating](/docs/images/howto_generate.png)